 - The Nominating Committee will select one member of the Executive Committee from the members of the Congress who serve as Chairs of the following Standing Committees: Surgical Practice, Communication, Fellow-Resident-Medical Student Committee, and Young Surgeons, Rural Surgeons, and Women in Surgery.

-- FINANCE COMMITTEE.
+- FINANCE AND DEVELOPMENT COMMITTEE

-- The charge of the Finance Committee will be to review the financial statements and audit of the Congress; to review and recommend to the Executive Council all disbursements, expenses, revenues,and investments of the Congress; and to assure the financial stability and future viability of the Congress to support its missions.
+- The charge of the Finance Committee will be to review the financial statements and audit of the Congress; to review and recommend to the Executive Council all disbursements, expenses, revenues, and investments of the Congress; and to assure the financial stability and future viability of the Congress to support its missions.
 The Treasurer shall be the chair of this committee.

-- PRACTICE COMMITTEE.
+- SURGICAL PRACTICE COMMITTEE

-- The charge of the Practice Committee will be to support the members of the Congress in their daily clinical practice of surgery, fostering patient safety, quality, efficiency, and professional and personal satisfaction.
+- The charge of the Surgical Practice Committee will be to support the members of the Congress in their daily clinical practice of surgery, fostering patient safety, quality, efficiency, and professional and personal satisfaction.

-- COMMUNICATION COMMITTEE.
+- COMMUNICATION COMMITTEE

-- The charge of the Communication Committee will be to foster communication among the members of the Congress in support of their practices, educational endeavors, inter-professional relationships, and with their patients, through printed and electronic communication media.
+- The charge of the Communications Committee will be to foster communication among the members of the Congress in support of their practices, educational endeavors, inter-professional relationships, and with their patients, through printed and electronic communication media.
 This will include creation and review of all publicity material of the Congress and its Annual Meeting.

-- YOUNG SURGEONS
+- YOUNG SURGEONS COMMITTEE

 - The charge of the Young Surgeons Committee will be to promote the interests of surgeons in the first years of their practices in surgery, including educational, professional, and economic issues.

-- RURAL SURGERY
+- RURAL SURGERY COMMITTEE

-- The charge of the Rural Surgeons Committee will be to promote the interests of surgeons in practice in rural and geographically remote communities, including educational, professional, educational,and economic issues.
+- The charge of the Rural Surgeons Committee will be to promote the interests of surgeons in practice in rural and geographically remote communities, including educational, professional, educational, and economic issues.

-- WOMEN IN SURGERY
+- WOMEN IN SURGERY COMMITTEE